 I attended Stalbridge Primary myself, joining the PTA when both my sons attended the school, I am serving my third term as a community governor, I am employed as the manager at Stalbridge Pre-School and joined the governing body to strengthen the links between school and pre-school.
 I am currently the safeguarding, foundation Stage governor.
 I am also part of the Pastoral and Welfare sub-committee.

 I have lived in Stalbridge for 23 years with my husband, we have two grown up children both whom attended Stalbridge primary school.
 I have worked within the education sector for 20 years and have a good knowledge of business management both in the primary and secondary sectors.

 When I am not working for our own company Stalbridge Building Supplies I am a volunteer at Stalbridge library, it is a pleasure to be able to work and support the local community.
 As a governor and I am looking to supporting and moving the school forward.

-My name is Vicky Dike, I am a parent governor with two daughters attending Stalbridge Primary School, one in year three and one in Year one.
-I also have a son at Stalbridge Pre-School, due to start school in 2015.
+My name is Vicky Dike, I am a parent governor with three children attending Stalbridge Primary School, one in year Six, one in Year Three and one in Year Two.

 In 1999 I graduated from Roehampton Institute, London as a qualified teacher and on returning to Dorset I taught at Sherborne Primary and then at Blandford St Mary Primary.
 I have also worked in various local primaries on a supply basis and with small SEN focus groups.
 I enjoy being involved in education and am presently chairperson of Stalbridge Pre-School and help run the toddler group in the village.
 I am looking forward to supporting all the great work that goes on at Stalbridge Primary School.